Alumni stories

 Mia Bjelogrlić

-Mia Bjelogrlić (Generation 2018/19) is a Consultant on EU projects.
+Mia Bjelogrlić is a Consultant on EU projects.
+Class of 2018/19.

 Michael Anderson

-Michael Anderson (Generation 2014/15) is a Major in the U.S. Army, Olmsted Scholarship Foundation
+Michael Anderson is a Major in the US Army, Olmsted Scholarship Foundation, Class of 2014/15.

 Jelena Džombić

-MA studies in International Security at the Faculty of Political Science have enabled me, among other things, to gain new knowledge about theories and concepts needed for a better understanding of human, national, regional and global security.
-The interdisciplinary approach used in teaching fits perfectly with the selection of leading experts and scholars covering different aspects of this field, as well as with discussions in seminars and lectures with students who also come from different sectors.
-Finally, it is a great pleasure to learn from and collaborate with leading experts in this field, Prof. Dr Filip Ejdus and Dr Sonja Stojanović.
+The interdisciplinary approach used in teaching aligns perfectly with the selection of leading experts and scholars covering various aspects of this field, as well as with discussions in exercises and lectures with students who also come from different sectors.
+Finally, it is a great pleasure to learn from and collaborate with leading experts in this field, Assoc.
+Prof. Filip Ejdus and Ms. Sonja Stojanović.”

-Jelena Džombić is Education Program Coordinator, Helsinki Committee for Human Rights in Serbia and Research Fellow at the Center for Human Rights Studies, Columbia University
+Jelena Džombić is the Education Program Coordinator at the Helsinki Committee for Human Rights in Serbia and a Research Scientist at the Center for Human Rights Studies, Columbia University, New York.

 Luka Glušac

-Luka Glušac (Generation 2010/2011) is a Research Associate, Institute of Philosophy and Social Theory
+Luka Glušac, Research Associate, Institute for Philosophy and Social Theory, Class of 2010/11.

 Gorana Radovanović

-Gorana Radovanović (Generation 2007/2008) is a Program Officer, HELVETAS Swiss Intercooperation Serbia.
+Gorana Radovanović, Program Officer, HELVETAS Swiss Intercooperation Serbia, Class of 2007/8.

 Bogdan Stojanović